top of page

 WHERE OUR STORY BEGINS

-After school, Keeley Shantz, founder of Helping Hands Mobile Massage, noticed that massage therapy was typically accessible to individuals who were able to arrange childcare, leave the house, drive, climb clinic steps, and be in a new, and often over-stimulating, environment.
+After school, Keeley Shantz, founder of Ontario Mobile Massage, noticed that massage therapy was typically accessible to individuals who were able to arrange childcare, leave the house, drive, climb clinic steps, and be in a new, and often over-stimulating, environment.

 This phenomenon leads to many people not being provided opportunities to receive vital healthcare.

-Through research and observation, and out of years of personal experience, Helping Hands Mobile Massage was born to fill the gaping deficit of truly accessible massage therapy.
+Through research and observation, and out of years of personal experience, Ontario Mobile Massage was born to fill the gaping deficit of truly accessible massage therapy.

 WHAT IS ACCESSIBILITY?